JeanPousset/granulometric-analysis/README.md

 sudo apt install python3-pip
 ```

--  MacOS (with homebrew).
+-  MacOS (with homebrew) :
 If you need you can find the installation documentation for homebrew  [here](https://brew.sh/)
 ```bash
 brew update
 brew install python